In another section a discussion of room modes and examples of how different sources performed in a specific

 response to a 10 msec impulse for a band pass system with

-woofer system equalization target.
-This would be the
+system equalization target.
+This would be the response of the

-response of the woofer system in free space, assuming the
+woofer system in free space, assuming the woofer is a

-woofer is a minimum phase device.
-The blue curve is the
+minimum phase device.
+The blue curve is the impulse for the

-impulse for the equalized in room response.
-Aside from the
+equalized in room response.
+Aside from the time offset and

-time offset and possibly polarity, this response should be
+possibly polarity, this response should be identical to the

-identical to the green curve if the in room response is
+green curve if the in room response is minimum phase.

-minimum phase.
-Apparently, when limited to a one
+Apparently, when limited to a one dimensional modal analysis

 The next series of figures at the right show the result when all